Zombieschannel/WLA/README.md

 Compilation for Windows and Linux can be done with Visual Studio.

+Linux compilation is done with WSL in Visual Studio.

 Compilation for Android can be done with Android Studio.

 ## Setup